Could I Have ADHD? Or Am I Just Lazy?

 You don’t need to have a clear answer straight away.

-If you’ve been calling yourself lazy for a long time, it can be hard to let that go.
+If you’ve been calling yourself lazy for a long time, it can take a while to let that go.

 But what if it’s not laziness?